 3) If the film is not in English, then it must have hard-coded English subtitles.

-5) All submissions are screened and evaluated by the WFFSF Preview and Selection Committees, appointed by the festival steering committee.
+5) All submissions are screened and evaluated by the WFFSF Preview and Selection Committees, appointed by the festival director.
 Their reports are final and confidential.
 All films received, which meet our criteria, will be screened at the festival at the Charles River Museum.
 These films will be screened at least once during the festival.
 Due to the amount of films we receive only the top scoring films will go through into the competition.
 Submitters will be advised via email as to whether they’ve been selected.
-Selections will be announced on our website and on our Facebook page on March 14, 2018.
+Selections will be announced on our website and on our Facebook page on September 31, 2019.

 6) In the event of a film being withdrawn, WFFSF will not be liable to refund the fee or return the materials entered.